 Driving Forces Behind the Transformation of China Refined Oil Market: Marketization, Eco-friendliness, Digitalization and Urbanization

-According to GL INFO's observation on relevant policies and the cluster analysis of industry trends, the future development of China oil product market is summarized into four major directions marketization, eco-friendliness, digitization and urbanization.
-These four trends will coexist and intersect to influence China oil product market policy, market structure, consumption structure and profit model.
+According to GL INFO's observation on relevant policies and the cluster analysis of industry trends, the future development of China oil product market is summarized into four major directions: marketization, eco-friendliness, digitization and urbanization.
+These four trends will join forces to influence China oil product market policy, market structure, consumption structure and profit model.

-Considering the coming-up new capacity and the elimination of outdated one, GL information (GL INFO) estimates that China total refining capacity would hit a new high in 2024 at 1 billion/year and then inch down.
+Taking into account of oil capacity development trend, GL INFO estimates that China total refining capacity would hit a new high in 2024 at 1 billion tons per year.
 The gasoline demand would reach its peak in 2028, while the diesel demand already climbed to the top in 2016.
 The continuous increase in refining capacity during China's 13th and 14th five-year plan periods and the slowdown in demand growth of gasoline and diesel exacerbates the supply surplus in China oil product market and rising export volumes.

-China is the world's largest country popularized with internet applications.
-Digitization has already accelerated to infiltrate into traditional energy industry, making China's crude oil market differs when it catches up the developed countries.
-A more centralized demand for gasoline and diesel is boosted by the development of ridesharing and data platforms such as sharing bicycles and cars, Didi Taxi and other applications of relevant big data.
-Thus, the traditional energy industry begins to explore new profit increasing point in the new economy, including winning in the last mile, or forming quantitative retailing sales strategy with the help of AI deep learning.
+China has the world's latest netizen population.
+Digitization has already accelerated to infiltrate traditional energy industry, dramatically changing China's crude oil market as it catches up the developed countries.
+A more centralized demand for gasoline and diesel is boosted by the development of ridesharing and data platforms such as sharing bicycles and cars, Didi Taxi and other big-data relevant applications.
+Thus, the traditional energy industry begins to explore new area of growth in profit in the new economy, including winning in the last mile, or forming quantitative retailing sales strategy with the help of AI deep learning.
 Some state-owned enterprises have quietly established the IOT big data platform for their supply chain management.